yuminghuang1995/Turning-Angle/README.md

 The input txt file format:

-Number of nodes in the input graph: /;
+Number of nodes in the input graph;

 Three-dimensional coordinates of nodes: X Y Z;

-Number of edges in the input graph: /;
+Number of edges in the input graph;

 The corresponding nodes on each node: head tail.